wazuh/wazuh-documentation/source/learning-wazuh/vuln-detection.rst

         <hotfixes>yes</hotfixes>
       </wodle>

-By default it will collect inventory information for hardware, operating system, network interfaces, installed packages, open ports and running processes every hour.
+By default, it will collect inventory information for hardware, operating system, network interfaces, installed packages, open ports and running processes every hour.

 Configure ``vulnerability-detector`` on  the Wazuh Manager